 Psychotherapy helps a person clear fears and anxiety; it boosts self-confidence, power, mental and emotional strength.
 Therapy boosts awareness, insight and clarity.
 Good therapy often reveals gifts and powers that have gone unrealized.
 Good therapy deepens the capacity to love, communicate, relate, connect and share intimacy.

-I hope I have inspired you to find and take advantage of a truly good psychotherapist.
+I hope I have inspired you to enter into counseling and psychotherapy to improve your life.
 Feel free to speak with me to help answer any questions you may have in finding the right psychotherapist for your individual needs.
 I would be glad to make a referral if my schedule is full or if I am not the right therapist for you.
-Don’t put your health and happiness off another day, schedule your complimentary discovery session in-person or by video.
+Don’t put your health and happiness off another day, schedule your complimentary session here on my calendar.